 - Nationally, only 35% of public school students were at or above Proficient in grade 4 reading.
-In Texas, that number was 10% lower.
-National Assessment of Educational Progress (2017) retrieved from https://www.nationsreportcard.gov
+In Texas, it’s only 25%.
+National Assessment of Educational Progress.
+(2017).
+U.S. Department of Education, Washington, DC.

-- 37 percent of children arrive at kindergarten without the skills necessary for lifetime learning.
+- 37% of children arrive at kindergarten without the skills necessary for lifetime learning.
 Landry, S. H. (2005).
-Effective Early Childhood Programs: Turning Knowledge Into Action.
+Effective early childhood programs: Turning knowledge into action.
 Houston, TX: University of Texas, Health Science Center at Houston.

-- Half of these children from low-income communities start first grade up to two years behind their peers.
+- 50% of children from low-income communities start first grade up to two years behind their peers.
 Brizius, J. A., & Foster S. A. (1993).
-Generation to Generation: Realizing the Promise of Family Literacy.
+Generation to generation: Realizing the promise of family literacy.
 High/Scope Press.

 - Motivation to read can be both intrinsic and extrinsic, and the strength of interest in (or love of) reading can be measured from low to high.
 More intrinsic motivation to read is positively correlated with more interest in reading in children.
 Katranci, M. (2015).
 Book reading motivation scale: Reliability and validity study.
 Educational Research and Reviews, 10(3), 300.